LudovicEspeel/course-web-essentials/docs/14_web_protocols/README.md

 ### Try it yourself

-1. Open the developer tools in your browser
+1. Open the developer tools in your browser.
-2. Choose the ‘Network’ tab in the developer tools
+2. Choose the 'Network' tab in the developer tools.
-3. Visit a website, eg: www.vives.be
+3. Visit a website, e.g. www.vives.be
-4. Click on the initial request to view the details
+4. Click on the initial request to view the details.

 :::tip 💡Developer tools
-* In Chrome the keybind is `F12`
+* In Chrome (and most other browsers), the keybind is `F12`
 * In Opera the keybind is `CRTL+SHIFT+i`
 :::